learning-zone/html-basics/README.md

 ## HTML5 Interview Questions and Answers

-*Click :star: if you like the project.
+*Click :star2: if you like the project.
 Pull Request are highly appreciated.*

 |Sl.No|HTML5 Questions|
 |-----|----------------|